evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 The speech config object has the following properties:
 - `projectId` - The project ID from your Cloud Platform Project
 - `keyFilename` - The location of your JSON keyfile for
 - `keyword` - The text of the keyword that you are using to trigger the mirror.
-This should be "Smart Mirror"
+This should be "Smart Mirror".
+Additional Keywords can be entered by creating an array for example `["Smart Mirror", "Snowboy"]`.
+If you specify multiple keywords you **MUST** specify multiple models.
-- `model` - The filename for your model (should not include spaces)
+- `model` - The filename for your model (should not include spaces).
+Additional models can be entered by creating an array for example `["smart_mirror.pmdl", "snowboy.pmdl"]`.
+If you specify multiple models you **MUST** specify multiple Keywords.
 - `sensitivity` - Sensitivity for the keyword spotter.
 If you are getting too many false positives or are having trouble detecting you can change this value.

 ### Layout